 2. Best seasons

-Best season to trek in Nepal is during Autumn (September- November) or Spring (February-May) when the climate is moderate with less or no chances of storms and avalanches.
+Best season to trek in Nepal is during Autumn (late September- to early December) or Spring (March-mid June) when the climate is moderate with less or no chances of storms and avalanches.

 The view of the surrounding mountains and lush green valleys is also the best during these seasons when seen from the vantage points like Tadapani and on Poon Hil Trek.

 But in the monsoon or in the winter you may get stuck in the storms and hailstones.